In 2014 I successfully beat my third bout with depression.

-Before you delete this email, let me assure you this update is not really about depression, but what I’m about to share can lead to depression.
+Before you stop reading, let me assure you this is not really about depression, but what I’m about to share can lead to depression.
 If fact, I’m convinced now that my depression was caused – in part – by this.

 This?
 This thing?
 It’s called Impostors Syndrome.

 According to Wikipedia (accurate 99.2% of the time), Impostors Syndrome is:

 a psychological phenomenon in which people are unable to internalize their accomplishments.
 Despite external evidence of their competence, those with the syndrome remain convinced that they are frauds and do not deserve the success they have achieved.
 Proof of success is dismissed as luck, timing, or as a result of deceiving others into thinking they are more intelligent and competent than they believe themselves to be.

 What I’ve come to learn – thanks to family, friends, my wife, and my (many) hours of therapy, is that Impostors Syndrome is VERY common.
 I don’t have actual data or numbers to support how common it is, but suffice to say, there is a pretty good chance that you – yes YOU – also suffer from some degree of Impostors Syndrome.

 Over the past decade, I’ve written hundreds and hundreds of email marketing blog posts and articles.
 I’ve keynoted and spoken at countless events – both live and virtual – pontificating the pros of email marketing.
 I ran a successful email marketing consultancy for two years.
 Heck, I even co-authored a 300+ page book about email marketing!